Local Constant Approximation for Dominating Set on Graphs Excluding Large Minors

 \myfootnotetext{foot}{1}{If there are at least three vertices, take all vertices with degree at least two, cf. \cite{LPW13,BCGW21}.
 This requires two rounds from the model, because the vertices do not know their degree and need one round to count their neighbors (by counting the number of received messages).} \myfootnotetext{foot}{2}{Take all the vertices.
 Such graphs have degree at most $t-1$, thus this is a $0$-round $t$-approximation since every dominating set has size at least $n/(\Delta+1)$ where $\Delta$ is the maximum degree of the graph. }

 Our approach toward \Cref{TH:MAIN} is to design an algorithm as simple as possible and push all the complexity to its analysis, following a long tradition~\cite{Wawrzyniak14,BCGW21}.
-The key here is to treat all vertices that are in a cut of size~$1$ or~$2$ in their small-distance neighbourhood as we would vertices that are in a cut of size~$1$ or~$2$ in the whole graph (take all vertices in a cut of size~$1$, take all vertices in a cut of size~$2$ except those which are clearly a bad idea), then argue what remains is a number of connected components of bounded weak radius, which we can thus solve optimally by brute-force.
+The intuition here is that a highly-connected $K_{2,t}$-minor-free graph has bounded radius, so the difficulty lies in handling small cuts, especially since we cannot decide locally if a vertex belongs to a small cut.
+We treat all vertices that are in a cut of size~$1$ or~$2$ in their small-distance neighborhood as we would vertices that are in a cut of size~$1$ or~$2$ in the whole graph (take all vertices in a cut of size~$1$, take all vertices in a cut of size~$2$ except those which are clearly a bad idea), then argue what remains\footnote{While $3$-connected $K_{2,t}$-minor-free graphs may have unbounded radius, such graphs admit many local $1$- or $2$-cuts, see \Cref{lem:cc_bounded_radius}.} is a number of connected components of bounded weak radius, which we can thus solve optimally by brute-force.